Marginal utility: Utility

 Utility is an economic concept that refers to the level of satisfaction or benefit that individuals derive from consuming a particular good or service, which is quantified using units known as utils (derived from the Spanish word for useful).
 However, determining the exact level of utility that a consumer experiences can be a challenging and abstract task.
 To overcome this challenge, economists rely on the consent of revealed preferences, where they observe the choices made by consumers and use this information to rank consumption options from the least preferred to the most desirable.

 Initially, the term utility equated usefulness with the production of pleasure and avoidance of pain by moral philosophers, Jeremy Bentham and John Stuart Mill.
 In line with this philosophy, the concept of utility was defined as "the feelings of pleasure and pain" and further as a "quantity of feeling".

 Contemporary mainstream economic theory frequently defers metaphysical questions, and merely notes or assumes that preference structures conforming to certain rules can be usefully proxied by associating goods, services, or their uses with quantities, and defines "utility" as such a quantification.

 In any standard framework, the same object may have different marginal utilities for different people, reflecting different preferences or individual circumstances.

 Law of diminishing marginal utility

-Alfred Marshall, a British economist, observed that as you accumulate more of something, your desire for it decreases.
-Economists refer to this phenomenon as diminishing marginal utility.
 The law states that as the amount consumed of a commodity increases, other things being equal, the utility derived by the consumer from the additional units, i.e., marginal utility, goes on decreasing.
-For example, three bites of candy are better than two bites, but the twentieth bite does not add much to the experience beyond the nineteenth (and could even make it worse).
+For example, three pieces of candy are better than two pieces, but the twentieth piece does not add much to the experience beyond the nineteenth (and could even make it worse).
 This principle is so well established that economists call it the "law of diminishing marginal utility" and it is reflected in the concave shape of most utility functions.
 This concept is fundamental to understanding a variety of economic phenomena, such as time preference and the value of goods.